dosipod/SrWiki/WLED-Custom-effects.md

 ## Implementation of variables and functions

-All variables and values are internally stored as doubles and where needed converted to (unsigned) integers, e.g. to WLED functions or % operator.
+All variables and values are internally stored as doubles and where needed converted to (unsigned) integers, e.g. to WLED functions or operators like %.

 Technical details about external variables and functions can be found in arti_wled.h.
 Look for arti_external_function, arti_set_external_variable and arti_get_external_variable.
 Some examples: